TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/ConfigurationModule/Index.rst

 Disabling an entry
 ------------------

-To disable an already registered configuration add the `disabled: true` attribute.
-For example, if you intend to disable the `TCA_DESCR` key you can use:
+To disable an already registered configuration add the :yaml:`disabled` attribute set to :yaml:`true`.
+For example, if you intend to disable the `TBE_STYLES` key you can use:

 ..  code-block:: yaml
     :caption: EXT:my_extension/Configuration/Services.yaml

-    lowlevel.configuration.module.provider.tcadescr:
+    lowlevel.configuration.module.provider.tbestyles:
         class: TYPO3\CMS\Lowlevel\ConfigurationModuleProvider\GlobalVariableProvider
         tags:
             - name: 'lowlevel.configuration.module.provider'